benchopt/benchopt/doc/tutorials/tutorial_understanding_building_benchmark.rst

 .. image:: screenshot_mytemplate_ridgeloss.png
     :width: 800

-We can now dive into the framework and see how leverage it to easily create a benchmark!
+We can now dive into the framework and see how to leverage it to easily create our benchmark!

 ..
     - It is also fairly common to have to compare several different optimization algorithms to minimize the same cost function.
 For anyone who has experience in this, performing fair comparisons between various algorithms, which are typically implemented by other people, is quite challenging to do properly.
 For instance, our implementation of GD may be incorrect.
 If we trust the algorithm to return a loss function which is computed inside the GD code, it may potentially be artificially small.
 For instance, when implementing GD, we might mistakingly return as the loss :math:`\frac{1}{2} {\|y - X\beta\|_2}^2 + \frac{1}{2}\lambda{\|\beta\|_2}^2` where the regularization has been wrongly halved.
 Then this implementation of GD would appear much better, but in fact it is being unfairly compared to competitors and the results reported would be inaccurate.